 You are eligible for automatic tuition deferral if you meet both requirements:

-Check your deferral on the SSC: You can check that your deferral has been processed in mid-August by viewing your “Financial Summary” under Finances in your Student Service Centre (SSC).
+Check your deferral on Workday: You can check that your deferral has been processed in late-August under the Finances app in Workday.

 Students are required to apply for student loans through their province of residence.
 For information on this, visit determining province of residency.